tsgates/arch-wiki-markdown/wiki/Change_username.md

     /var/spool/cron from the old to the new name, and then opening crontab -e to change any relevant paths and have it adjust the file permissions accordingly.
--   Wine's personal folder in ~/.wine/drive_c/users needs to be manually renamed.
+-   Wine's personal folders/files' contents in ~/.wine/drive_c/users,
+    ~/.local/share/applications/wine/Programs and possibly more need to
+    be manually renamed/edited.
 -   The procedure to enable spell checking in Firefox may need to be redone, or else the check-as-you-type spelling might not work after renaming the user.